 - Salt and freshly ground black pepper, to taste

-- 1/2 cup Frank’s RedHot Sauce (substitute a different brand at your own peril)
+- 1/2 cup Frank’s RedHot Sauce (or substitute a different brand hot sauce at your own peril)

 - 4 ounces (1 stick) unsalted butter, cut into smallish dice

 - Blue cheese, crumbled, to taste, and/or Blue Cheese Dip

 - 1. Crank up the oven to 375°F (190°C).

 - 2. Trim the stem end and any leaves from the cauliflower and toss the trimmings in the compost.
 Leave the rest of the head of cauliflower whole.
 Place the entire cauliflower head on a rimmed baking sheet and coat the cauliflower with 2 tablespoons oil and season with salt and pepper to taste.
 Roast until tender and somewhat browned, 30 to 45 minutes, depending on the size of your cauliflower.